NALTP/Rules/README.md

   - (4) Bots are strictly prohibited.

 #### Section C - Whistleblowing
-  - (1) Any person who has proof or suspicion of cheating in any way should send a detailed message to the CRC, message an individual CRC member or fill out [this](https://docs.google.com/forms/d/e/1FAIpQLSfVIxT9d_auZ04ooEEqj0Z1jMST8FnV9Sol1qh5Bk6awBfMLw/viewform) form.
+  - (1) Any person who has proof or suspicion of cheating in any way should send a detailed message to the CRC, message an individual CRC member or fill out this form (under construction).
 If requested, commissioners will not disclose the name of the whistleblower.
   - (2) Any person who has proof or suspects all CRC members of cheating in any way should send a detailed message to any/all captains.
   - (3) Serious accusations of cheating are prohibited in any public setting without first conferring with multiple captains or CRC members.
   - (4) All whistleblowing posts on reddit made from throwaway accounts will be deleted without consideration for source material.